-Discover how to stop any new acne
+Discover how to

-scarring, and how to treat existing acne
+treat existing acne scars

 Preventing and

-eliminating acne scars is yet another
+scars is yet another great

-the consequences of their blemishes, e.g. acne scars and
+consequences of their blemishes, e.g. acne scars and

 lesions than from their acne.
 The main logic behind this